AbdullahGM1/SMART-Track-sim-setup/README.md

 ```

 ## Run the QGC:
-Run the QGC out of the container to control the drones; Obsoobserver & Target Drones.
+Run the QGC out of the container to control the drones; Observer & Target Drones.